Mary Culver Department of Surgery

 View Sections

-M95 Surgery 871 Vascular Surgery Subinternship
+M95 Surgery 871 Vascular Surgery (Clinical Elective)

-This subinternship elective is designed to give students in-depth experience in the clinical management of patients on the Vascular Surgery Service.
+This elective is designed to give students in-depth experience in the clinical management of patients on the Vascular Surgery Service.
 The elective will offer opportunities for students to gain experience in preoperative, intraoperative and postoperative management of patients with surgically treated vascular diseases/conditions.
 Students will serve as clerks and will be responsible for patient management with house staff under the guidance of the fellow and attending surgeons.
 There will be opportunity for students to evaluate patients, decide on a diagnostic and management strategy, and provide care under house staff and faculty guidance, as well as ample opportunity to attend and participate in conferences.
 Notice: If a student desires to work more closely with a specific attending, he/she must make special arrangements with the faculty member prior to beginning this elective.

 View Sections

-M95 Surgery 879 Hepatobiliary-Pancreatic Surgery Subinternship
+M95 Surgery 879 Hepatobiliary-Pancreatic Surgery (Clinical Elective)

-This subinternship is designed to give students in-depth experience in the clinical management of patients on the Hepatobiliary-Pancreatic (HPB) Service.
+This course is designed to give students in-depth experience in the clinical management of patients on the Hepatobiliary-Pancreatic (HPB) Service.
 The HPB Service is a busy upper gastrointestinal service with a focus on hepatobiliary and pancreatic diseases and their treatment.
 The course offers opportunities for students to gain experience in preoperative, intraoperative, and postoperative patient management.
 Students will serve as clerks and will be responsible for patient management with house staff under the guidance of the fellow, chief resident and attending surgeons.
 There will be opportunity for students to evaluate patients, decide on a diagnostic and management strategy, and provide care under house staff and faculty guidance, as well as ample opportunity to attend and participate in conferences.
 Note: If a student desires to work more closely with a specific attending, he/she must make special arrangements with the faculty member prior to beginning this elective.

 View Sections

-M95 Surgery 880 Pediatric Surgery Subinternship
+M95 Surgery 880 Pediatric Surgery (Clinical Elective)

-This subinternship will expose the student to a wide variety of pediatric surgical cases.
+This course will expose the student to a wide variety of pediatric surgical cases.
 This includes the preoperative and postoperative care of patients as well as the care of pediatric trauma patients.
 Daily walking or sit-down rounds are made with the resident, nurse practitioner, and attending staff, and participation is expected in the pediatric surgery clinic and the operating room.
 Weekly conference attendance is mandatory and includes mortality and morbidity, radiology, pathology, solid tumor board, ED/trauma, and GI conferences.
 Students have the opportunity to understand the widely differing anatomy and physiology of patients ranging from newborn infants to teenagers and young adults.
 The student functions as a team member and assumes level-appropriate responsibilities as determined by senior team members in this highly specialized care field.

 View Sections

-M95 Surgery 891 Organ Transplantation Subinternship
+M95 Surgery 891 Organ Transplantation (Clinical Elective)

 The care of transplant patients requires the integration of multiple diverse medical and surgical disciplines.
-This subinternship in organ transplantation encompasses the preoperative evaluation and management of adult and pediatric recipients of liver, kidney, and pancreas.
+This course in organ transplantation encompasses the preoperative evaluation and management of adult and pediatric recipients of liver, kidney, and pancreas.
 Students participate in procurement of allografts from cadaveric or living donors, organ preservation, and transplantation.
 Emphasis is also placed on postoperative care, multimodality immunosuppression and management of allograft rejection.
 Basic hepatic and renal physiology, fluid and electrolyte balance, and transplantation immunology are stressed.
 Rotation provides an elaborate exposure to different facets of management of end stage renal and liver disease.
 Management of the complications of diabetes, hypertension, portal hypertension, and infectious problems are an integral part of pre- and post-transplant care.
 This course is designed to offer the student an overview of the field of organ transplantation, however, in addition to transplant surgery, students will also get some exposure to vascular access and hepatobiliary surgery.
 The student functions as a member of the transplant team and assumes appropriate responsibilities under supervision.

 View Sections

-M95 Surgery 893 Minimally Invasive Surgery Subinternship
+M95 Surgery 893 Minimally Invasive Surgery (Clinical Elective)

-This subinternship elective in minimally invasive surgery is offered by the Chief of the Section of Minimally Invasive Surgery in the General Surgery Division.
+This elective in minimally invasive surgery is offered by the Chief of the Section of Minimally Invasive Surgery in the General Surgery Division.
 Surgeons in the Minimally Invasive Surgery group regularly perform the following procedures laparoscopically: cholecystectomy, splenectomy, adrenalectomy, hiatal hernia repair, endoscopic myotomy for achalasia, inguinal hernia repair, ventral hernia repair, complex abdominal wall reconstruction, robotic surgery, and bariatric surgery for morbid obesity.
 The medical student electing this rotation will participate in the outpatient office and direct patient care, assist and observe in a wide range of laparoscopic procedures and participate in teaching rounds and conferences.
 During this rotation, the student will also have the opportunity to observe and participate in minimally invasive surgical procedures performed by various surgeons within the Section of Minimally Invasive Surgery and will function as an acting intern.

 View Sections